 - The iCloud activation lock can be bypassed

-- Before you agree to buy a device:
+- Before you agree to buy a used device you should:

-- If you already bought the device it is too late to do the checks above, but you can still bypass the lock:
+- If you already bought the device it is pointless doing the checks I mentioned in point 2 (above) but you can still bypass the lock:

 - If you want the quickest, easiest and most permanent solution you have to pay to have your device bypassed